microsoft/TypeScript-wiki/What's-new-in-TypeScript?.md

 ## `-noEmitOnError` commandline option
 The default behavior for the TypeScript compiler is to still emit .js files if there were type errors (for example, an attempt to assign a `string` to a `number`).
 This can be undesirable on build servers or other scenarios where only output from a "clean" build is desired.
 The new flag `noEmitOnError` prevents the compiler from emitting .js code if there were any errors.

+This is now the default for MSBuild projects; this allows MSBuild incremental build to work as expected, as outputs are only generated on clean builds.

 ## AMD Module names
 By default AMD modules are generated anonymous.
 This can lead to problems when other tools are used to process the resulting modules like a bundlers (e.g. r.js).